aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Mon Feb 24 05:09:31 2025
+Last update: Tue Feb 25 05:09:07 2025

 ### Let's play! 🎮